-Applications for the M.Litt/Ph.D register are considered by both the Director of Teaching and Learning (Postgraduate) (DTLP) and also faculty members or members who may be assigned to supervise the student.
+Applications for the M.Litt/Ph.D register are considered by both the Director of Teaching and Learning (Postgraduate) (DTLP) and also faculty members or members who may be assigned to supervise the prospective student.
 In essence, the application process involves two stages.

-- If stage 1 in order, then in the second stage of the process, the prospective student should apply online through the online application website to study on the postgraduate register.
-The fact that a student’s proposal has been deemed acceptable does NOT necessarily mean that the student’s application will be successful.
+- If stage 1 in order, then in the second stage of the process, the student should apply online through the online application website to study on the postgraduate register.
+The fact that an student’s proposal has been deemed acceptable does NOT necessarily mean that the application will be successful.
 In considering the application, the Law School’s exclusive concern is whether the student is likely to be able to meet the standard required in order to obtain the degree sought – which will depend on various factors including (but not limited to) the student’s past academic performance, the degree for which [s]he intends to study and the topic which is being researched.

 Detailed instructions relating to the online application process are available here.

+Students accepted for research degrees at the School of Law will have an excellent academic background and a strong research proposal.
 In most circumstances, successful applicants will have, as a minimum requirement, a very good Law degree although it is possible that the Law School may accept a student without a law degree onto the relevant register, where, by reason of the choice of topic for research, his or her undergraduate degree is compatible with such study.

 The decision to accept or not to accept a student’s application is exclusively with the discretion of the Law School.
 Any questions in respect of applications to the PG register should be submitted to the DTLP, or, where appropriate, to the member or members of faculty that the student would like to supervise his or her proposal.